Anti-Mullerian Hormone (AMH)

 Declining AMH Signals Declining Ovarian Reserve

 As women age, the number of follicles/eggs available for reproduction gradually declines.
 Together with the follicles, anti-Mullerian hormone levels also decline with age.
-Reproductive endocrinologists can assess how well a woman’s ovaries are functioning by evaluating her AMH levels.
-Women with low levels have a condition called diminished ovarian reserve (DOR).
+In reproductive endocrinology, we can assess ovarian function (how well a woman’s ovaries are functioning) by evaluating her AMH levels.
+Women with low levels have low ovarian function and reserve, a condition called diminished ovarian reserve (DOR), or as we call it at CHR, low functional ovarian reserve (LFOR).

-When AMH hormone levels are low, patients will commonly have lower pregnancy chances (with or without IVF) compared to women of the same age with normal levels.
+When serum anti-Mullerian hormone levels on the AMH blood test are low, patients will commonly have lower pregnancy chances (with or without in vitro fertilization) compared to women of the same age with normal levels.
 In these cases, fertility treatment must be carefully tailored to each patient’s ovarian reserve status (as well as other compounding factors) in order to achieve success.
 This individualization of IVF protocols is what differentiates CHR from most other IVF centers.

 When patients receive their test results, they are often left with many questions.
 What affects AMH levels?
 Does low anti-Mullerian hormone mean poor egg quality?
 Does it mean infertility?

-For this reason, when trying to conceive naturally or with fertility treatments like IVF, a woman with low anti-Mullerian hormone levels will have lower chances of conceiving.
+When trying to conceive naturally or with fertility treatments like in vitro fertilization, a woman with low anti-Mullerian hormone levels will have lower chances of conceiving.
 In addition, AMH test results that come back low usually indicate poor egg quality.
 This is because egg quantity and egg quality typically go hand in hand.
-In combination with other tests and clinical history, your doctor or IVF specialist will be able to best advise you on how AMH levels that are low affect your own personal fertility chances and what can be done about it.
+In combination with other tests and clinical history, your IVF specialist will be able to best advise you on how your AMH levels affect your own personal fertility chances -- and what can be done about it.

-Women with anti-Mullerian hormone that is low may also experience a higher incidence of miscarriage, and may even experience recurrent miscarriages, due to the poor egg quality associated with low AMH/low ovarian reserve.
-The incidence of miscarriages due to abnormal anti-Mullerian hormone levels can be reduced with appropriate treatment.
-If your AMH is low and you experience recurrent miscarriages, seeking proactive treatment before getting pregnant can help prevent further pregnancy losses.
+Women with anti-Mullerian hormone that is low may experience a higher incidence of miscarriage, and may even experience recurrent miscarriages, due to the poor egg quality.
+In this case, seeking the appropriate treatment proactively, before getting pregnant, can help prevent further pregnancy losses.

 The Center for Human Reproduction is always at the forefront of the latest anti-Mullerian hormone research.
 Stay up to date with the most recent findings by reading CHR’s fertility updates.
-If you have additional questions about anti-Mullerian hormone, or would like to schedule a consultation to discuss your fertility test results, feel free to contact us today.
+If you have additional questions about anti-Mullerian hormone, or would like to schedule a consultation to discuss your fertility test results and your way forward, feel free to contact us today.

 Read more about Anti-Müllerian Hormone